Learn Can you burn Japanese knotweed UK?

 Contacting the Right Authorities

-Start by reaching out to the Environment Agency and your local council.
+Start by contacting the Environment Agency and your local council.
 They’ll guide you through the process and provide the necessary forms.

 Filling Out the Necessary Paperwork